bufbuild/protobuf-es/MANUAL.md

 In proto2, fields can use the `required` keyword to ensure that the field is always set.
 In Protobuf-ES, required fields are validated when serializing a message, but not when parsing or constructing a message.

-TODO: Get clarification from Timo
-When consuming messages using proto2 required, properties are non-optional, so it is less of a burden to work with them as with v1 versions of Protobuf-ES.
-Note that message fields are an exception—they're always optional properties.
+With Protobuf-ES v2, `required` is less of a burden because the properties are no longer optional.
+However, the improvement only applies to scalar and enum fields, not to message fields.
+For message fields, the behavior for proto2 `required` is unchanged between v1 and v2.

 > [!CAUTION]
 >